Crypto-TII/TLS1.3/cpp/README.md

 Try it a few times - it randomly asks for a HelloRetryRequest and a Key Update, testing this code (but it does not allow resumption)

-Resumption tickets can be deleted by
+The resumption ticket can be deleted by

 	./client -r